Surya2004-janardhan/email-automation-to-hrs/README.md

 ### XLSX Passwords

-If your `data.xlsx` file is password-protected:
+If your `data.xlsx` file is password-protected (optional - you can remove passwords for simplicity):
 - XLSX_OPEN_PASSWORD: Password to open/read the file
 - XLSX_EDIT_PASSWORD: Password to edit/write to the file

-**Note**: Gmail may still flag bulk emails.
-If you encounter issues, consider using SendGrid or another transactional email service.
+**Note**: The app now uses ExcelJS library which has excellent support for password-protected files.
+You can remove passwords from your Excel file if preferred for easier use.

 ## Usage